Stoner19/stuff/README.md

 # optiminer.py

-optiminer.py v 0.12 to be used with Python3.5
+optiminer.py to be used with Python3.5

 Optimized CPU-miner for Bismuth cryptocurrency